Summary

 - Take all necessary safety precautions while exercising.

-- Anti-epileptic drugs can affect sporting performance.
+- Antiseizure drugs may affect sporting performance.

 On this page